redhat-manufacturing/edge-lab-ansible/README.md

 config_setup_dir: /etc/edge-lab # the location you'd like to stage things like secrets, ssh keys, etc. on the endpoint (root-only readable)

-ee_pull_user: codekow # the user that can pull the EE image
+ee_pull_user: serviceaccount # the user that can pull the EE image
 ee_pull_password: <whatever> # the password for that user

 # the playbooks you want the host to run regularly on itself